-- Introduce enumeration types with specified base type? - How to handle \Noreturn? - Do we want new syntax for number tokens, such as thousands separators or base 2? - Do we keep qualifiers inside the [] array bounds for array parameters? - Do we keep static in array declarations? - Shall we treat padding as void arrays?
+- Introduce enumeration types with specified base type?
+A proposal in this direction as been made in WG14 N2575, and has found a positive feedback. - How to handle Noreturn? - Do we want new syntax for number tokens, such as thousands separators or base 2?
+A proposal in this direction as been made in WG14 N2626, and has found a positive feedback. - Do we keep qualifiers inside the [] array bounds for array parameters? - Do we keep static in array declarations? - Shall we treat padding as void arrays?